• Home

 • Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the brownies their dark hue.
 If you only have one type on hand, use natural unsweetened or dutch...just know their color will not be as dark as mine.
 Do not use dark alone; it will make your brownies too chalky, dry and bitter.

 • Only Use Chocolate Bars- Don’t try to use melted chocolate chips inside the brownies.
-If you use chocolate chips, the brownies bubble and boil and never set if you do.
+If you use chocolate chips, the brownies bubble and boil and never set.
 I learned this the hard way.
 I know it can be difficult to find chocolate that is made in a nut free facility and is also dairy free.
-The brand Enjoy Life makes vegan/gluten free chocolate bars.
+The exception to this is the brand Enjoy Life allergy friendly chocolate chips.
+They actually work in this recipe.

 • Melt the Chocolate and Butter, Slowly- If you rush this process and try to even heat the chocolate in 20 second increments (instead of 15 second increments), you can overheat the chocolate.
 If that happens it will seize up and basically not be usable.